MichaelDSchlueb/Baysean-Spam-Filtering-AI/README.md

 2. Download bayseanFilter.py:

+3. Create a new folder of your choice to store these files in

+4. If your program cannot seem to find the spam.csv file, please check to ensure that your program is looking in the correct directory.

 **It's crucial to download the spam.csv file first to prevent any errors when the Python script attempts to locate it.**

 ## Customizing Your Data